Pond Venture Partners

 Seed Round in 2008

-LiveRail is a monetization platform tailored for video publishers, offering advanced technology solutions for video advertising.
-Founded in 2007 and headquartered in San Francisco, with additional offices in New York and Cluj-Napoca, the platform enables premium publishers to effectively sell their video inventory across various devices.
-LiveRail manages over 7 billion monthly impressions and provides its users with sophisticated analytics, comprehensive campaign management, and advanced controls to optimize ad performance.
-The platform supports a range of services, including advertisement unit support, campaign reporting, and syndication reporting, ultimately allowing publishers to maximize their revenue from ad impressions.
-In July 2014, LiveRail was acquired by Facebook in a significant transaction.
+LiveRail is a monetization platform designed for video publishers, offering advanced technology solutions for video advertising.
+Founded in 2007 and headquartered in San Francisco, California, with additional offices in New York and Cluj-Napoca, Romania, LiveRail enables premium publishers to manage and sell their video inventory across various devices.
+The platform supports a range of services, including video campaign management, advertisement unit support, and comprehensive reporting and optimization tools.
+With over 7 billion monthly impressions, LiveRail provides major publishers with sophisticated analytics and advanced controls to maximize the yield from each ad impression.
+The company was acquired by Facebook in July 2014 in a significant transaction valued between 400 and 500 million dollars.

 Nanotech Semiconductor